 At the same time that I was making our dinner, MaryJo was baking bread to have with our meal and to use in a post for MJ Bakes a Lot.
 Her recipe is right here.
 MaryJo sliced and buttered some of her bread, and I toasted it on the stovetop in a cast iron griddle.
 The combination of the shrimp, pasta and bread was amazing.

-For this recipe I cut down the quantity so you’re not making a half gallon of sauce.
-This makes maybe a quart which is enough for 4 or 5 people.
+This recipe makes around a quart of penne and vodka sauce which is enough for 4 or 5 people.
 Since the sauce is so good, I’m saying 4.
-Give it a try.

 - 3 garlic cloves

 - 1 28 oz . can San Marzano tomatoes , chopped or whole

 - 1/2 cup heavy cream